syncfusion-content/javascript-docs/js/Introduction/Control-Initialization.md

 {% endhighlight %}

 For example, if you have created a folder named **JS_Sample** and placed the above HTML file into it, then create two new folders **Scripts** and **Content** under that root folder **JS_Sample** to maintain the scripts and stylesheets respectively as shown below,

-{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img1.png" Caption="Sample folder containing the Scripts & Content folder"%}
+{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img1.png" %}

-#### Adding the required Stylesheets into Content folder
+### Adding the required Stylesheets into Content folder

 Navigating to the below specified location, you can find all the required web related theme folders – which you need to copy entirely to the **Content** folder of your application – so as to render the Syncfusion controls properly with its unique style and theme,